2022/23 Full-time Undergraduate course

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.

-The Scottish Advanced Highers requirement for this course is Grades CCD to include one subject from: Biology, Chemistry, Mathematics, Geography, ICT, Physics or a Technology or Engineering subject.
-Plus a GCSE Science subject at grade C or 4.
+The Scottish Advanced Highers requirement for this course is Grades CCD to include one subject from: Biology, Chemistry, Mathematics, Physics or a Technology or Engineering subject.
+Plus GCSE Maths and a Science subject at grade C or 4.

-Overall International Baccalaureate profile minimum of 25 points (12 at higher level).
-English, Maths and one Science subject (Science, Physics, Chemistry) at grade 4 ordinary level is also required.
+Overall International Baccalaureate profile minimum of 25 points (12 at higher level) to include one Higher Level subject from Mathematics, Science, Physics, Chemistry, Biology.
+English at grade 4 ordinary level is also required.
+If Mathematics and Physics are not presented at Higher Level then they are both required at grade 4 ordinary level.

 Science, Mathematics, Physics or Engineering Access with an overall mark of 63% for year 1 entry.

-GCSE Mathematics, English and a Science at grade C or 4 above.
+GCSE Mathematics, English and a Science subject at grade C or 4 above.

 English language requirements for international applicants